storgacer/streaming-platform-case-study/streaming_platforms.md

 movies and shows than Amazon Prime, which has the largest selection.
 This goes to show that Amazon Prime doesn’t have the best selection of titles as perceived by both critics and audience in general.
-However, it must be noted that HBO Max closely follows Netflix in terms of titles well-liked by the critics, even though it has 1556 less titles overall than Netflix does.
+However, it must be noted that HBO Max closely followed Netflix in terms of titles well-liked by the critics, even though it has 1556 less titles overall than Netflix does.
 So, it can be concluded that the best critic-acclaimed movies and shows can be found in Netflix and HBO Max as